 Professional background on Yvon Prehn

 As the daughter of an Army Drill Sergeant, Yvon grew up all over the U.S. Her father retired in Colorado Springs, the home of many Christian organizations and a great place for an aspiring Christian writer to grow up.
-Yvon had her first article nationally published when she was 16 and went on to write for many of the Christian organizations in Colorado Springs and for national Christian publications.
+Yvon had her first article nationally published when she was 16 and went on to write for many of the Christian organizations in Colorado Springs and national Christian publications.
 At the same time, for nine years she was a newspaper reporter, religion and feature writer for the Colorado Springs SUN newspaper.
 This led to freelance writing for a number of Christian publications.

 Yvon realized that though she loved the name of her ministry—the Lion’s Voice, inspired by Amos 3:8 (NIV & NLT), “The lion has roared—who will not fear?
 The Sovereign LORD has spoken—so who can refuse to proclaim his message?” it didn’t mean a lot to search engines and didn't make sense to anyone not personally familiar with her.
 Realizing this, she changed the name of her ministry to Effective Church Communications (www.effectivechurchcom.com).
+She created the www.effectivechurchcom.com site as a resource for church communicators for timeless strategy, Biblical encouragement, resources, and practical, ready-to-use church communications templates. (note: as of 2024 the focus of the online ministry has shifted primarily to timeless strategy and Biblical encouragement, though occassionally how-to materials will be posted.)

-Yvon has degrees in English, Education, a master's degree in Church History, and has done additional graduate work in theology and communications.
+Yvon has degrees in English, Education, a master's degree in Church History, and has done additional graduate work in theology (Fuller Seminary) and communications.
 She taught high school English and was an adjunct professor in church history at Regis University.

 Yvon Prehn's church background

-My mother was Mennonite and my father was Catholic.
-As I said above, we were a military family and at that time they moved us every year.
-We would then attend whatever church was closest but my mother (who made those decisions) seemed to gravitate to the Methodist and Presbyterian churches, with occasional visits to the Catholic church with my father and his family.
-When we settled in Colorado Springs, we joined the Presbyterian Church.
-Later in my life, I attended the Methodist Church (where my ministry in communications started).
+When we settled in Colorado Springs, (after my father retired from the military) we joined the Presbyterian Church.
+Later in life, I attended the Methodist Church (where my ministry in communications started).
 I taught at both a Catholic High School and at a Jesuit University and my husband started as a Baptist minister and then as a bi-vocational pastor at a Baptist and then a non-denominational church.
 We now attend a non denominal Church though I periodically attend the Episcopal and Catholic church to satisfy my love of the liturgy.
 With my Master's degree in Church History and having attended seminary, in addition to the various churches I attended throughout my life, I sometimes refer to myself as "a walking ecumenical council."

-I imagine when we all get to heaven we will laugh at what we thought were such critical differences in the way we worshiped our Lord during this pilgrimage.
+I imagine when we all get to heaven we will laugh at what we thought were such critical differences in the way we worshiped our Lord during this earthly pilgrimage.

 My biblical foundation—the North Star of Effective Church Communications